Thomson Reuters profit falls on severance costs

 EIKON DESKTOPS UP 38 PERCENT

-Thomson Reuters is in the middle of a turnaround after Thomson Corp's $17 billion acquisition of Reuters Group Plc in 2008, which coincided with the financial crisis.
+Thomson Reuters is the midst of a turnaround after Thomson Corp's $17 billion acquisition of Reuters Group Plc.
+The 2008 merger coincided with a financial crisis that prompted banks, which are core customers of Thomson Reuters, to slash costs and cut staff.

-By the end of the first quarter, Eikon desktops totalled nearly 47,000, up 38 percent from the end of last year, the company said.
-Between the third and fourth quarters of 2012, the total number of Eikon desktops rose 33 percent.
+By the end of the first quarter, the company said that Eikon desktops totalled nearly 47,000, up 38 percent from the end of last year.
+That was a slightly larger increase than the 33 percent rise seen between the third and fourth quarters of 2012.

 "We are executing better, we have great new products out there, and those products are gaining customer acceptance," Smith said.